mhostetter/galois/docs/tutorials/array-creation.rst

    # Reset the display mode to the default
    GF.display(); a

-The :obj:`galois.FieldArray.display` method can be called as a context manager.
+The :func:`FieldClass.display` method can be called as a context manager.

 .. ipython:: python